The Real Cost of Delaying Your Goodbye to ESR Files (And Why You Must End It This Year)

 3: Batch truth slows operations and creates shadow processes

-CSV integrations are batch by default:- nightly drops
+CSV integrations are batch by default:

 - weekly extracts